How PARTs assemble into wholes: Learning the relative composition of images: Method

-An overview of our method is shown in Figure \ref{fig:method}.
+\paragraph{Sampling} An overview of our method is shown in Figure \ref{fig:method}.
 Given an image $I \in \mathbb{R}^{H\times W\times C}$, we extract $N$ random patches from the image. $H$ and $W$ are the height and width of the image, and $C$ is the number of channels.
-With $(x_s, y_s)$ as the coordinates of the top left corner of the patch and $(x_s+D, y_S+D)$ as the coordinates of the bottom right corner of the patch, respectively.
-These patches are of shape $D \times D$ and are in random positions of the image.
-Each sampled patch of shape $D \times D$ is then resized to $P\times P$ with $C$ channels. $P$ is the patch size, and $N = \frac{H\times W}{P^2}$ is the number of patches.
+With $(x_s, y_s)$ as the coordinates of the top left corner of the patch uniformly sampled across the image and $(x_s+P, y_S+P)$ as the coordinates of the bottom right corner of the patch, respectively.
+These patches are of shape $P \times P$ and are in random positions of the image. $P$ is the patch size, and $N = \frac{H\times W}{P^2}$ is the number of patches.
 Now we have $N$ samples of $P \times P \times C$ that can be reshaped into the original image size $\hat{I} \in \mathbb{R}^{H\times W\times C}$.
 This reshaped image would be akin to a puzzled version of the original image if the random samples were on-grid and with a $P \times P$ shape.
 In the process of off-grid random sampling, parts of the image are naturally masked out.
 In addition, some information about each patch's spatial frequency is masked by resizing all samples to the patch size.
 The pretext task is set up such that the ViT~\cite{vit}, which processes images as sequences of patches, consumes images with incomplete information.